maestre3d/alexandria/author-service/README.md

 # Author Service API
 The Author service API handles all the author's domain operations.

-They contain multi-layered APIs such as Public, Private and Admin API.
+It contains multi-layered APIs such as Public, Private and Admin API.

-It uses a gRPC and HTTP Sever to expose the APIs.
+It uses gRPC and HTTP communication protocols to expose it's APIs.

 Alexandria is currently licensed under the MIT license.